 The conference concluding document, summarizing the key insights of participants, is available here.

 The webinars were held in English and moderated by Dr. Diana Walters and Henry McGhie.
-Dr. Diana Walters, a UK-based moderator, researcher, prison chaplain, and peace and social justice activist, shared more than 35 years of international experience, while Henry McGhie provided a structured perspective on the practical integration of the Sustainable Development Goals into the daily work of museums and libraries.
+Dr Diana Walters, a UK-based museum and heritage specialist, researcher, prison chaplain, and activist in the fields of peace and social justice, shared more than 35 years of international experience.
+Henry McGhie provided a structured perspective on the practical integration of the Sustainable Development Goals into the everyday work of museums and libraries.

-The first webinar, “Building Peaceful, Resilient Communities: A Vital Component of Sustainable Development”, highlighted the importance of peace as an integral prerequisite for sustainable development, emphasizing that peace is not merely the absence of violence but an active process that must be nurtured in everyday life.
+The first webinar, “Building Peaceful, Resilient Communities: A Core Component of Sustainable Development,” highlighted the importance of peace as an essential precondition for sustainable development, emphasizing that peace is not merely the absence of violence, but an active process that must be nurtured daily.

 The webinar recording is available here:

-The second webinar, “Peace, Justice and Strong Institutions: Working with SDG 16”, introduced participants to the opportunities offered by Sustainable Development Goal 16 to systematically plan, implement, and evaluate the contribution of museums and libraries to promoting peace and resilience.
+The second webinar, “Peace, Justice and Strong Institutions: Working with SDG 16,” introduced participants to the opportunities offered by Sustainable Development Goal 16 to systematically plan, implement, and evaluate the contributions of museums and libraries to the promotion of peace and resilience.

 The webinar recording is available here:

-The third webinar, “Museums, Libraries and Peaceful Communities: Practical Examples”, presented concrete case studies and experience-based stories demonstrating how participatory, non-formal, and lifelong learning approaches help build trust, dialogue, and community cohesion.
+The third webinar, “Museums, Libraries and Peaceful Communities: Practical Examples,” presented concrete case studies and experience stories demonstrating how participatory non-formal education and lifelong learning approaches help build trust, dialogue, and community cohesion.

 The webinar recording is available here:

-The final webinar, “How to Promote Peace in Times of Conflict”, focused on the importance of language and communication, empathy, and active listening practices, highlighting the role of museums and libraries as safe spaces for people in complex and uncertain times.
+The final webinar, “How to Promote Peace in Times of Conflict,” focused on the importance of language and communication, empathy, and active listening practices, highlighting the role of museums and libraries as safe spaces in complex and uncertain times.

 The webinar recording is available here:

-The webinar series is part of a long-term regional cooperation that began in 2020, when museum and library professionals from the Baltic states joined forces to strengthen the role of these institutions in implementing the Sustainable Development Goals.
-This cooperation has continued through international conferences, experience-sharing events, and the involvement of new partners, with particular attention given to peace as a central principle of the 2030 Agenda and one of the most significant challenges facing the region.
+The conference and webinar series are part of a long-term regional cooperation that began in 2020, when museum and library professionals from the Baltic states joined forces to strengthen the role of these institutions in implementing the Sustainable Development Goals.
+This cooperation has continued through international conferences, experience-sharing events, and the inclusion of new partners.
+In 2022, museums and libraries from Moldova and Georgia joined the partnership, followed by those from Ukraine in 2024.
+In the 2025 activities, partners agreed to place special emphasis on peace as a central principle of the 2030 Agenda and on peacebuilding as one of the region’s most significant challenges

 Contact information: